Textualize/textual/docs/styles/text_opacity.md

 !!! warning

-    Be careful not to set text opacity *too* low.
+    Be careful not to set text opacity so low as to make it hard to read.

 ## Example